 Straight from the offices of Publishers Weekly, it’s More to Come!
 Your podcast source of comics news and discussion starring The Beat’s own Heidi MacDonald.
-In this week’s episode, Heidi and the rest of the More to Come Crew – Heidi “The Beat” MacDonald, Calvin Reid and Kate Fitzsimons – discuss Image publisher Eric Stephenson‘s controversial speech at ComicsPRO, ComicWalker, […]
+In this week’s podcast the More to Come Crew – Heidi “The Beat” MacDonald, Calvin Reid and Kate Fitzsimons – discuss Image publisher Eric Stephenson‘s controversial speech at ComicsPRO, ComicWalker, […]